Equipment Supports

 Quadraspire Q4 Evo

-Each tier comes with a set of legs or feet finished in either Silver or Black with heights of 100mm, 140mm, 180mm, 216mm, 256mm and 326mm, the legs are available in either 19mm or 32mm diameter.
+Each tier comes with a set of 32mm diameter legs or feet finished in either Silver or Black with heights of 100mm, 140mm, 180mm, 216mm, 256mm and 326mm.

 The shelves have an external width of 59cm and depth of 39.5cm (from the tips of the corners to the rear), with an internal width of 49cm (assuming the 19mm legs are chosen).